hanasakiryou/Minecraft-Worlds/README.md

 ```
 to import the map in the game.
 (Generally, search online if it doesn't match your machine.)

-### Use git
+## Use git

-Type this line in your machine's console to get a full copy of the repository, then just select any maps you like to explore!
+Type this line in your machine's console to **get a full copy** of the repository, then just select any maps you like to explore!

 ```
 git clone https://github.com/oraoraoraaa/Minecraft-Worlds
 ```
 If you do not know how to use git, or you haven't installed git in your PC, PLEASE find learning resources yourself!

+## World format

+Different types of the maps (PE, Java, etc.) are stored in corresponding folders in the repository.
+Please select the suitable version of maps for you before download.

+Also, there are tons of good quality transformation tools for Minecraft maps on the internet.
+Feel free to explore and convert any map you like to the correct type for you on your local machine.

-## Upload your map to back it up, and make it public
+# Upload your map to back it up, and make it public

 > To maintain the loveliness and harmony of our community, uploads containing: